reyesoft/ts-angular-jsonapi/README.md

 # ts-angular-jsonapi

-Jsonapi client library developed for AngularJS based on typescript.
+JsonApi client library for AngularJS + Typescript.

+## Online demo

+You can test library on this online example 👌 <http://laravel-jsonapi.dev/>

+Data is obtained from [Json Api Playground](http://jsonapiplayground.reyesoft.com/).

 ## Supported features